Frequently Asked Questions

 What are the proper steps in closing a corporation to avoid later problems and billings?

 When the return is filed clearly mark the box as a final return.
 For the return to be accepted as final the corporation should attach a balance sheet reflecting zero assets.
 The final Corporation Income and Limited Liability Entity taxes must be paid with the return.
-The corporation must timely close their account with the Secretary of State.
+The corporation must also timely close their account with the Secretary of State by filing Articles of Dissolution.

 Are expenses related to nontaxable income deductible in determining Kentucky net income?